 Read It In Hebrew has the full Hebrew text.
-It opens a new window so you can compare the English & Hebrew.

 1. Ten sayings were used to create the entire universe.
 What should we learn from this?
 The world could have been created with a single word!
 Know this: It both extracts payment from the wicked and compensates the righteous.
 Payment?
 They self-destruct.
 Compensation?
 They endure.
 For one the world continues on account of these ten sayings.
 For the other it ends.

 2. Ten generations?
 From Adam to No’ah.
 This proves G!d’s Patience: All this time elapsed before the Ma’bul.
 Ten generations?
 Between No’ah and Avraham.
 This also proves G!d’s Patience.
 Civilisation continually descended until Avraham, who obtained the reward forfeited by previous generations

 3. Ten experiences stand out as contributors to the general understanding of Avraham Avinu, ah’lahv ha’sha’lom.
 Avraham Avinu, ahlahv’ha’shalom obligated himself to these experiences.

 4. Ten miracles were done for our ancestors in Mitz’ra’im [Egypt] and ten by the Sea.
 Ten trials were conducted against G!d by our ancestors in the Midbar [Wilderness].
 In Bamidbar [Numbers] (14:22) we are told “They tried Me ten times!
 They did not listen to My Voice.